 Our Top Recommendations

 We researched and tested dozens of poles to create this list of the Best Trekking Poles.
-All the poles listed below have a great balance of durability, comfort, weight and value.
+All the poles listed below balance durability, comfort, weight, and value.
 We hope this list helps you find the ideal trekking poles for your needs.

 Airline Travel

 According to the TSA website, trekking poles are only permitted in checked luggage.
-If you know you will be flying with your poles a lot, you’ll probably want to go with trifolding poles because they pack down smaller and can fit better in travel bags.
-We also recommend using REI Co-op Trekking Pole Tip Covers when traveling to keep your pole tips from tearing through your bag.
+If you know you will be flying with your poles a lot, you’ll probably want to go with tri-folding poles because they pack down smaller and can fit better in travel bags.
+You can also pick up a pair of tip covers (or wrap them in duct tape, cardboard, aluminum foil, or a plastic bag) when traveling to keep your pole tips from tearing through your bag.

 TIPS – Many poles have interchangeable tips or can be modified with different caps for various types of terrain.
-Carbide tips are the standard tips that most poles come with and they are designed for all terrain hiking.
+Carbide tips are the standard tips that most poles come with, and they are designed for all-terrain hiking.
 They are especially good for gripping rock and ice.
-You can easily replace them on most trekking poles if they worn down by unscrewing the old ones and then screwing in new ones.
-Black Diamond and Leki offer screw on replacement tips to name a few.
+You can easily replace them on most trekking poles if they are worn down by unscrewing the old ones and then screwing in new ones.
+Black Diamond and Leki offer screw-on replacement tips, to name a few.

 TIP COVERS – As we mentioned above, tip covers are great for protecting your stuff from damage by the carbide tips during airline travel or if you store your poles in a closet.

-BASKETS – Baskets easily screw on to the end of poles and help to keep them from sinking way down into sand and snow; we bring them along for coastal hiking and snowshoeing.
-Most pole manufacturers make specific baskets for their poles like the Black Diamond Powder Snow Baskets and the Leki Snowflake Baskets.
+BASKETS – Baskets easily screw onto the end of poles and help to keep them from sinking way down into sand and snow; we bring them along for coastal hiking and snowshoeing.
+Most pole manufacturers make specific baskets for their poles, such as the Black Diamond Powder Snow Baskets and the Leki Snowflake Baskets.

 How To Use Trekking Poles

 GRIP – When grasping the grip, put your hand through the bottom of the security strap so that the top of the strap is between your thumb and index finger.
-Holding the poles properly will keep you from needing to death grip the handles and will be safer for your wrists and thumbs if you need to catch yourself while falling.
+Holding the poles properly prevents you from death gripping the handles.
+It will also be safer for your wrists and thumbs if you need to catch yourself while falling.

 STRIDE – The most efficient way to walk is to strike with the pole opposite of the foot you step with.
-So if you are stepping with your right foot, you should be placing your left pole down.
-The pole should be striking the ground near where your back foot is to propel you forward.
-This method may require some practice, but you’ll find yourself getting into a good groove after a few tries.
+So, if you are stepping with your right foot, you should be placing your left pole down.
+The pole should strike the ground near your back foot to propel you forward.
+This method may require some practice, but you’ll get into a good groove after a few tries.

 Final Thoughts

 Trekking poles are not a strictly necessary piece of gear, but many choose to take them on their hikes because they provide a lot of benefits.
 Poles take a lot of strain off your joints while you hike and can help you maintain balance through various types of tricky terrain.
-Some find that they hike faster while using poles and enjoy that they keep their arms entertained, while others find trekking poles cumbersome and don’t like that they occupy their hands.
-If you do choose to hike with trekking poles, It’s important to make sure your poles are adjusted to the correct length and to ensure proper technique to get all the benefits they provide.
+Some find that they hike faster while using poles and enjoy keeping their arms entertained, while others find trekking poles cumbersome and don’t like that they occupy their hands.
+If you choose to hike with trekking poles, It’s important to ensure your poles are adjusted to the correct length and to have the proper technique to get all the benefits they provide.